 - Body or ear piercings

-Keloids are benign and often more of a cosmetic concern than a health one.
-You may feel self-conscious if the keloid is very large or in a highly visible location and it is one of the most challenging scar type to treat successfully.
+Keloids are benign and often more of a cosmetic concern than a health concern.
+You may feel self-conscious if the keloid is very large or in a highly visible location and it is one of the most challenging scar types to treat successfully.

 How to Treat a Keloid scar?